-- 3.11.1.4.5 The Member shall have the right to utilize their Grievance and Appeal rights for any adverse decision. - 3.11.1.5 Member Disenrollment Requests Without Cause
+- 3.10.1.4.4.4 Any outreach attempts must be completed and submitted along with the for-cause disenrollment documentation to the Department for review and approval. - 3.10.1.4.5 All Disenrollment for cause decisions are made by the Department or its designee. - 3.10.1.4.6 The Member shall have the right to utilize their Grievance and Appeal rights for any adverse decision. - 3.10.1.5 Member Disenrollment Requests Without Cause